 Peroxisomes are tiny components within cells.
 In some ways, they are like a cell's organs (organelles).
 Peroxisomes contain chemical substances called enzymes, such as catalase and peroxidase, that help the body break down (metabolize) fatty acids Fatty acids Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
 They supply 90% of the dry weight of the diet and 100%... read more and hydrogen peroxide.
 When the enzymes do not work correctly, fatty acids and hydrogen peroxide build up, causing damage in many areas in the body.

-There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In most peroxisomal disorders, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 Some peroxisomal disorders are X-linked X-Linked Recessive Disorders , which means only one copy of the abnormal gene can cause the disorder in boys.

 This is the most common peroxisomal disorder.
 It primarily affects the brain and spinal cord and the adrenal glands.
 Because the defective gene is on the X chromosome (one of the sex chromosomes), the disorder occurs almost entirely in boys (see figure X-Linked Recessive Disorders X-Linked Recessive Disorders ).